This is a creamy Baked Pistachio Pie Recipe with cream cheese, eggs, milk, sugar, and of course, crunchy pistachios!

 For the crust:

-- Add in cold water a Tablespoon at a time, and mix the dough together just enough to form a ball.
+- Add in pistachios, then add cold water 1-2 Tablespoons at a time, and mix the dough together just enough to form a ball.
 Careful not to overwork the dough.
 Shape the dough into a disc and wrap in plastic wrap.
 Refrigerate for at least 30 minutes before using.

 For the filling: